pivotal-mea-pa/qnb-workshop/reactive-spring/reservation-demo.en.md

 # Reactive MVC
 In this lab we will learn to run a Spring MVC project.
 In Part 2 we will run the reactive version of it.

-## Download the reservation-demo project
+## Run the reservation-demo project

 1. Git Clone or download reservation-demo repo at <https://github.com/Pivotal-Field-Engineering/reservation-demo>
 1. Open all the projects in your favorite IDE